 Dr Anna Magnusson (based at our Goring Surgery)

 Dr Simon Pettitt (based at our Goring Surgery)

-Our current GP Registrars are Dr Sally Harley, Dr Charlotte Bee, Dr Annie Lea, Dr Natalie Evans and Dr Namrata Turaga.
+Our current GP Registrars are Dr Sally Harley, Dr Charlotte Bee, Dr Annie Lea, Dr Natalie Evans, Dr Namrata Turaga and Dr Shivani Kochhar.

 We are involved in the teaching of Oxford University medical students who visit the Practice regularly for short periods and gain much from this experience.
 You will be told if your doctor has a student with him/her.
 Please let reception know if you would prefer to see the doctor alone.